 21/76.
 Declarations of Interest and approval of any dispensations requested.

-Cllr Bates lives on Hodson Road near the proposed site.
+Cllr Bates lives on Hodson Road near a site under consideration.

 21/77.
 Approval of minutes from 4.11.21 meeting

 A proposal was made to approve these minutes as an accurate recording of the meeting.
 The proposal was seconded and all Cllrs were in favour.